Massive Dirac states bound to vortices by a boson-fermion interaction: Stationary axisymmetric solutions

 Another aspect of these solutions that can be understood in closed form is the impact of the fermion field on the spontaneously broken scalar vacuum.
 The shape of the scalar field vortex and the location of its vacuum expectation value is determined by the potential

-where for small $\kappa_m\bar{\psi}\psi$ the solution approaches the uncharged vortex solution with expectation value $\phi_0=1$.
-For larger fermion number densities, the shape of the potential will change, eventually reaching a point where the spontaneously broken vacuum collapses back to $\phi_0=0$ as $\kappa_m\bar{\psi}\psi\rightarrow 1$.
+where for small $\kappa_m\bar{\psi}\psi$ the expectation value approaches the uncharged vortex solution with expectation value $\phi_0=1$.
+For larger fermion field strength the shape of the potential will change, eventually reaching a point where the spontaneously broken vacuum collapses back to $\phi_0=0$ as $\kappa_m\bar{\psi}\psi\rightarrow 1$.
 This effectively destroys superconductivity in a larger region than just the center of the vortex, flattening out the harmonic trap for the fermion field, and suggests a loss of containment of the fermion field by the trap.
-Using (\ref{eqn:TrapR2Relation}) the condition on the fermion number density for when this occurs becomes
+Using (\ref{eqn:TrapR2Relation}) the condition on the fermion field for when this occurs becomes

-where $\chi_0$ is the value of $\chi$ at the origin and $\sigma^{4} \chi_0^2/4$ is close to unity when the width of the fermion bound state is close to the width of the vortex.
+where $\chi_0$ is the value of $\chi$ at the origin and $\sigma^{4} \chi_0^2/4$ is close to unity when the width of the fermion bound state is close to the width of the vortex. { Returning briefly to dimensionful variables, (\ref{eqn:kappad}), (\ref{eqn:DimensionlessNormalization}), and (\ref{eqn:FermionUpperBound}) imply that the range of effective masses that support the existence of bound states has an upper limit determined by the parameters of the bulk,